weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 Program returned: 50
 ```

-In the above patch we create a new `SimpleCompiler` instance for each fallback case.
-This adds some overhead, but it should be fine on the slow path anyway.
-We expect that the majority of jobs in our workload won't trigger the fallback.
-(Otherwise the TPDE backend doesn't make much sense at all).
-This implementation has an important side-effect that we explore in the next section: it's thread-safe!
+In this implementation, we create a new `SimpleCompiler` instance for each fallback case.
+While this adds some overhead, it's acceptable since we're already on the slow path.
+The key assumption is that most code in your workload will successfully compile with TPDE — if that's not the case, then TPDE might not be the right choice in the first place.
+Interestingly, this approach has a valuable side-effect that becomes important in the next section: it's inherently thread-safe!

-### Concurrent compilation
+### Adding Concurrent Compilation Support

 ORC JIT has built-in support for concurrent compilation.
-This is neat, but it requires attention when we customize the JIT.
-Our JIT has a single `TPDECompiler` instance and TPDE's `compile_to_elf()` is not thread-safe.
-If we enabled concurrent compilation, it would be called from multiple threads and fail.
+This is neat, but it requires attention when customizing the JIT.
+Our current setup uses a single `TPDECompiler` instance, but TPDE's `compile_to_elf()` method isn't thread-safe.
+Enabling concurrent compilation would cause multiple threads to call this method simultaneously, leading to failures.

-How can we fix this?
-We could create a new `tpde_llvm::LLVMCompiler` instance for each call to `TPDECompiler::operator()`, but it adds an overhead of `O(#jobs)` that we don't like on the fast path.
-Essentially, we want to avoid calling into `compile_to_elf()` while there is another call in-flight on the same instance.
-Making the `TPDECompiler` instance thread-local guarantees that and reduces the overhead to `O(#threads)`.
-It's a very simple change as well:
+How can we solve this?
+One option would be creating a new `tpde_llvm::LLVMCompiler` instance for each compilation job, but that but it adds an overhead of `O(#jobs)` — not ideal for our fast path.
+Essentially, we want to avoid calling into `compile_to_elf()` while there is another call in-flight on the same thread.
+We can achieve this easily by making the `TPDECompiler` instance thread-local, reducing the overhead to just `O(#threads)`.
+Here's the surprisingly simple change:

 ```diff
 @@ -32,7 +32,6 @@ public: